-Needless to say, they were extremely proud of the students’ efforts.
-“Orange Day was a resounding success and the support from our school community was moving,” Ellie says.
-“We were able to fully support Don’t Palm Us Off by adopting an orang-utan for two years.”
+They were incredibly proud of the students’ efforts.
+“Orange Day was a resounding success, and the support from our school community was moving,” Ellie says.
+“We were able to support fully Don’t Palm Us Off by adopting an orang-utan for two years.”

 Right from the beginning, Ellie's learners were excited about the challenge they faced.
 As such, they all made plenty of wonderful discoveries together using the Fluencies.

 - Students are beginning to take ownership of their learning.

 - Facing real-world challenges is something students find empowering.

 - They enjoy making a difference and being able to take meaningful action on important issues.

 - Students now see higher levels of relevance in their learning.

 - Learning is more collaborative and creative with the Fluencies.